Gingivitis is an early stage of

 Some symptoms of gingivitis include red, swollen, and bleeding gums in addition to bad breath.
 When gingivitis progresses to periodontitis, the gums begin to pull away from the teeth, creating small pockets.
 Bacteria can then become trapped in these pockets, weakening the bone supporting the teeth.
 If you ignore the signs of gingivitis because you don’t recognize them or because you are worried about seeking care from a dental professional, your condition will get worse.
 Make sure to see your dental professional immediately if you notice any of these signs and symptoms to receive a proper assessment.
 If these symptoms persist, it's important to talk with your dental professional to determine the best treatment option for you.

 Here are some steps and tips for how to help treat and prevent gingivitis:

-When it comes to gingivitis, a healthier mouth starts with good brushing habits.
+When it comes to gingivitis, a healthier mouth starts with good oral care habits.
 Rely on Oral-B for the very best in oral care solutions.

 Q: Who can get gingivitis?

 A: Gingivitis is quite prevalent.
 But while almost 80% of adults will experience some symptoms of gingivitis, that doesn’t necessarily mean it’s inevitable.
 It’s important to note that occasionally there might be no noticeable pain or apparent signs, leaving people unaware that they have it.
-That’s another good reason to schedule regular checkups with your dental professional every six months so he or she can identify it and suggest treatment options.
+That’s another good reason to schedule a regular dental checkup so your dental professional can identify gingivitis early and suggest treatment options if necessary.

 Q: Is gingivitis reversible?